tugcecerit/Platform-Game/README.md

 # Platform-Game
 Project Choice
-Jumping and Shooting Platform Game
+Jumping and Shooting Platform Game (Space Knight)

 Project Description
 It is a basic but fun platform game.
-Game starts after you click on the start button, the character starts running automatically.
-Obstacles are coming closer and character jumps over the obstacles and shoots the ufos coming from the other side.
-If the player hits the any of the obstacles, game is over.
-Try to shoot the ufos, jump over the rocks and get more points.
-The aim of the game is to get more point.
+Game starts after player clicks on the start button, the character starts running automatically.
+Rocks are coming closer and player can jump over by pressing up arrow and shoot the ufos coming from the other side by pressing space bar.
+If the player hits any of the rocks, game is over.
+If the player shoots 10 ufos or reaches to 3000 points, player wins.
+Try to shoot 10 ulos, jump over the rocks and get more points.The aim of the game is to get more points or shoot all ufos..

 Wire Frames